NOMAD workshop

 - University and department

-- Short description (max 300 words) of your doctoral research project and name/s of your supervisor/s.
+- Short description (max 300 words) of your doctoral research project and name/s of your supervisor/s

 Tentative program